 - 1. Make sure all vehicle occupants have buckled their safety belts.
-For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter.

-- 2. Make sure vehicle accessories are off.

-- Make sure the parking brake is set.

-• Make sure the gearshift lever is in P (Park).
+For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter. - 2.
+Make sure the headlamps and vehicle accessories are off. - 3.
+Make sure the gearshift is in P (Park).